MighTy-Weaver/mighty-weaver.github.io/_pages/research.md

 - The researching projects below are listed by their starting time.
 - Some researches below may lead to publication related works, for details of my publications, please go to [this page](https://mighty-weaver.github.io/publications/).

-## 1. **TO BE STARTED SOON**
+## 1. **Story Generation**
 ### *(Supervisor: [Prof. Yangqiu Song](https://www.cse.ust.hk/~yqsong/), HKUST, Jan.
 2021 - Now)*

-* This project is currently at initial phase, it will be updated once confirmed.
+* Details of this research project will be made public in Mid-May.

 ## 2. **Contrastive-Learning Based Video Action Recognition**
 ### *(Supervisor: [Prof. Qifeng Chen](https://cqf.io/), HKUST, Dec.
 2020 - Now)*

-* This project aims to improve the accuracy of video action recognition by improving some state-of-the-art contrastive learning techniques, I have just started it since Dec.
-2020, detail will be upload once achieved.
+* This project aims to improve the accuracy of video action recognition by improving some state-of-the-art contrastive learning techniques.
+* Details of this project will be made public in the future.

 ## 3. ***DISCOS*: Bridging the Gap between Discourse Knowledge and Commonsense Knowledge**
 ### *(Supervisor: [Prof. Yangqiu Song](https://www.cse.ust.hk/~yqsong/), HKUST, Sep.
 2020 - Dec.
 2020)*